akira215/esp-ash-components/persistedValue/README.md

 Still work in progress, but is completely running.
 All bugs could be reported to try to improve it.

+Does not support namespace in NVS for now

 ## Performance